Position

 How to become a Group Therapist?

-1. Earn a degree in psychology or counseling.
+1. Earn a bachelor's degree in psychology, counseling, or a related field.

 How long does it take to become a Group Therapist?